Healthdirect Free Australian health advice you can count on.

 What causes nappy rash?

-Nappy rash can develop when your:
+Nappy rash can develop when your baby's skin is:

-• baby’s skin is wet (with wee)
+• wet (with wee)

-• baby’s skin is dirty (with poo)
+• dirty (with poo)

 Wee and poo

-The most common cause of nappy rash is when your baby’s nappy isn’t changed often enough.
-Wee and poo contain ammonia, which irritates the skin.
-Some babies have sensitive skin that reacts quickly to any moisture or friction.
+The most common cause of nappy rash is when your baby's nappy isn't changed often enough.
+Wee and poo contain ammonia and other chemicals which can irritate the skin.
+Moisture can also break down the top layer of your baby's skin and cause damage.

 Thrush